-Chinko is a unique area that spans a vast 17,600 km2 where savannah and tropical forest collide.
+Chinko is situated in the Central African Republic (CAR) and is a unique area that spans a vast 19,846 km2 where savannah and tropical forest collide.
 These mixed habitats have resulted in an extraordinary diversity of wildlife.
-Even more miraculous is that despite decades of elephant and bushmeat poaching, cattle and herdsman who move through the area, and political insecurity over the years, remnant populations of most key species here have persisted and the ecosystem has remained intact, making this one of the largest ecosystems with the greatest conservation potential in all of central Africa.
+What is even more remarkable is that despite decades of rampant poaching, political instability and cattle and herdsman moving through the area, the ecosystem has largely remained intact and remnant populations of key species have persisted.
+With at least 80 confirmed large- and medium-sized mammal species and over 400 bird species, Chinko harbors the only viable population of savanna wildlife left in the CAR and is one of the largest ecosystems with the greatest conservation potential in all of Central Africa.

 Sign up to be the first to hear #GoodNews happening around African Parks.×